-As Mario Castellitto shopped for homes this summer, he realized he had stepped into a frenzy of bidding wars and soaring property prices.
+As Mario Castellitto shopped for homes during the pandemic, he realized he had stepped into a frenzy of bidding wars and soaring property prices.
 Before the attorney landed a home in Connecticut, he made generous offers on several properties, only to lose out to more aggressive bidders.

-The coronavirus pandemic has created an imbalanced housing market in much of the country, reducing supply and goosing demand.
-What’s more, mortgage rates have plunged to record lows, a trend that’s spurring buyers to bid up prices even more.
+The pandemic has created an imbalanced housing market in much of the country, reducing supply and goosing demand.
+What’s more, mortgage rates plunged to record lows for a time, spurring buyers to bid up prices even more.